Morph1c/PACS-CH2/README.md

 - Make the large benchmark test more generic.
 - Extension: work with ``mutable``.

-# Questions to the tutor/professor
-- Internally, I was working with ``constexpr`` all the time.
-Alternatively, one could have worked with two template-classes each specializing one of the storage options.
-Which solution is here preferred and why?

 # Personal Learnings
 - Class member functions can only be template specialized,